VA Mortgage Underwriting Process

 Additionally, lenders can rely on other parties to confirm information, such as your income records or tax filings.
 Before granting final clearance, underwriters could ask for further tax returns or pay stubs.
 There are countless scenarios that might occur.

-As you can see, a lot of the VA loan mortgage underwriting process happens “behind closed doors” without direct involvement from the home buyer.
+As you can see, a lot of the VA loan mortgage underwriting process is discretionary and happens “behind closed doors,” without direct involvement from the home buyer.
 But there are also times when the buyer can help facilitate the process to keep it moving forward.

 If the mortgage underwriter needs additional information from you, try to handle that request in a timely manner.
 This will help prevent unwanted delays.

-A common example is what’s known as the “letter of explanation.”
+One of the most common examples of additional VA loan underwriting requirements is what’s known as the “letter of explanation.”
 Sometimes, VA mortgage underwriters require a letter of explanation from the borrower relating to a certain financial transaction, such as a large bank deposit or withdrawal.

 The underwriter might also request additional information relating to the borrower’s employment status, income, assets, and other important checkpoints.